 As part of your claim for this benefit, or a review of an existing claim, you may need to go to a face-to-face health assessment.
 Read about Attending a face-to-face health assessment safely during COVID-19

 You can call the Disability and Carers Service and ask to be sent a claim pack.
 The date of your phone call will be treated as your date of claim from which Attendance Allowance can be paid, as long as you send your form back within six weeks of that date.

 If you delay making a claim, you may lose out on benefit.

 If you use sign language, you might be able to use the video relay service to contact the Disability and Carers Service using British Sign Language (BSL) or Irish Sign Language (ISL).
 To access the service go to:

 Download an application form

 You can download, fill in and print out the claim form.
 You can also print out the form and fill it in by hand.

-Your local Social Security Office or Jobs & Benefits office
+Your local Jobs and Benefits office